Announcing One-Click Restores, Disaster Recovery, and More

 If your site has been hacked, regaining access is crucial.
 You can start by contacting your hosting provider and scanning your site for malware.

-Restoring your website from a clean backup is usually the most effective way to get back in control.
-If you’re using a backup plugin like Duplicator Pro, you can set the most recent backup as the recovery point:
+To quickly gain control of your site, restore a clean backup.
+If you’re using a backup plugin like Duplicator Pro, you can set the most recent backup as the disaster recovery point.

 Then, copy the recovery URL.
 You’ll need to save this in a safe place (independent of your WordPress dashboard) just in case you ever get hacked:

-A 500 Internal Server Error is a generic error message indicating a server-side issue.
-Something went wrong, but there’s no clear indication of what happened.
+A 500 Internal Server Error is a generic error message for a server-side issue.
+Something went wrong, but there’s no clear explanation of what happened.

 Since this is a common error, it’s easily fixed.
 You could try clearing your browser cache, deactivating plugins, or increasing your PHP memory limit.